 Nobody can have anything on bold and adventurous grandmothers with fitting nicknames.

-Here are some names for grandma that give the nod to her feistiness.
+Here are some names for grandma that give a nod to her feistiness.

 - Artemis, the goddess of the hunt